 Section 6.
 Religious Holidays.
 Add language clarifying that hours made up must be within the FLSA work week for non-exempt employees.

-Time to observe religious holidays shall be taken without pay except where the employee has sufficient accumulated vacation leave, floating holiday leave, accumulated compensatory time or, by mutual consent is able to make up the time
+Time to observe religious holidays shall be taken without pay except where the employee has sufficient accumulated vacation leave, floating holiday leave, accumulated compensatory time or, by mutual consent is able to make up the time, provided that non-exempt employee makes up the time within the FLSA work week in which the religious holiday falls.

 ARTICLE 12 – SICK LEAVE